 - Be adequately documented.

 Goods and services should be charged or allocated among sponsored projects at the time of the original purchase whenever possible and practical, to avoid unnecessary Cost Transfers.
 (See Guide 1304 GD.02 and Form 1304 FR.09.)
 The PI and the Department Business Office (“DBO”) are expected to make personnel and corresponding Payroll Costing Allocation determinations before any individual devotes effort to the project.
 When appropriate, an At-Risk Account should be utilized (e.g., pre-award costs) as appropriate.
-(Refer to Guide 1304 GD.01 for additional information.)
+(Refer to Pre-Award Costs and At-Risk Account Requests for additional information.)

 A departmental business manager or other designated staff member must provide the account owners (PI) with appropriate monthly financial reports and assist the PI in reviewing such reports on a timely basis.
 The PI must review the monthly sponsored project report to identify errors in a timely manner and communicate required changes to the business office promptly.

 Individuals who prepare, approve, or authorize Cost Transfers involving sponsored projects must complete the University’s Cost Transfer training in order to obtain access to process Cost Transfers.
 Additionally, all Cost Transfers involving sponsored project funds, whether for labor or goods and services, require preparation and approval ensuring that no one person has complete control over all aspects of a financial transaction.

 The DBO, Initiator, and Approver are responsible for ensuring that requested transfers are made promptly and all required documentation supporting the transfer is uploaded to the transaction in the financial system according to Policy 1105 Retention of University Financial Records or attached to the Cost Transfer.